A technical report on hitting times, mixing and cutoff: Introduction

 \section{Introduction}

-This work is a continuation of \cite{cutoff}, in which Starr's maximal inequality was used to characterize the cutoff phenomenon for reversible Markov chains in terms of concentration of hitting times.
+This work is a continuation of \cite{cutoff}, in which Starr's maximal inequality was used to characterize the cutoff phenomenon for reversible Markov chains in terms of concentration of hitting times of sets which are ``worst" in some sense.
 Here using the same technique we present several new related results.

+The connection between mixing times and hitting times of sets which are ``worst" in some sense goes back to the pioneer work of Aldous \cite{aldous1982some} and the later body of work of Lov\'asz and Winkler \cite{lovasz1998mixing} on stopping rules.
+Recently, this connection was substantially refined by Peres and Sousi in \cite{peres2011mixing} and independently by Oliveira \cite{oliveira2012mixing}.
+All of the aforementioned works considered sets whose hitting time is in some sense the ``worst in expectation"\footnote{In \cite{oliveira2012mixing} and \cite{peres2011mixing} the parameter $t_{\h}(\cdot)$ was considered and in \cite{aldous1982some,lovasz1998mixing} $\max_{\alpha \in (0,1)} \alpha t_{\h}(\alpha)$ was considered, where $t_{\h}(\cdot)$ is defined in Definition \ref{def: worstinexpectation}.}.
+The results in \cite{cutoff} give a more refined connection between hitting times and mixing times.

+We extend the results of \cite{cutoff} to the case cutoff (resp.~mixing) is considered only w.r.t.~a certain sequence of initial distributions (resp.~initial distribution).
+We show that in this setup one may interpret ``worst" above as ``maximizing the expected hitting time" w.r.t.~the considered sequence of initial distributions over all sets whose stationary probability is at least some $\alpha \in (0,1)$.
+Conversely, we show that this may fail when considering cutoff in the usual sense (not only w.r.t.~a certain sequence of initial distributions).